 UniFi Device Management

 Begin by adopting the UniFi wireless device over the native, or untagged, VLAN.
 This will be the continued requirement.
-That being said, L3 management is supported, so the UniFi Network Controller can remote.
-See more about that in the UniFi - Device Adoption Methods for Remote UniFi Controllers article.
+That being said, L3 management is supported, so the UniFi Network application can remote.
+See more about that in the UniFi - Device Adoption Methods for Remote UniFi Applications article.

-As of Controller software version 5.8, access points and switches can be set to tagged VLANs.
+As of Network application version 5.8, access points and switches can be set to tagged VLANs.
 After the device is adopted over the untagged VLAN, define a tagged management VLAN to use.
 This is found under the device Properties window (from the Devices page click on the device to reveal the Properties Panel).
 Select Config (gear icon) > Services > Management VLAN.

 How to Configure VLANs on UniFi Access Points (UAP)